 Right after Thanksgiving, a very loud construction crew replaced the water lines on my street.
 It was a big project, which required many big trucks and lots of jackhammering (which always seemed to start up right when I sat down to record a podcast).
-It wasn’t terribly convenient, but it was wasn’t supposed to take long, and besides, I’m grateful my city is maintaining our lines.
+It wasn’t terribly convenient, but it wasn’t supposed to take long, and besides, I’m grateful my city is maintaining our lines.

 By the time the holidays rolled around, the project was almost complete.
 In fact, most of my neighbors probably thought it was done.
 But the repairs on the street weren’t quite finished: a giant steel plate lay in the road right in front of my house, the kind that goes ka-thunk when you rumble over it, like you’re driving over railroad tracks.
-It was was awfully close to where I lay my head down each night to go to sleep.
+It was awfully close to where I lay my head down each night to go to sleep.

 At first it was kind of funny.
 I’d lay down at night and think hey, that’s kind of loud, but then… I’d fall asleep.
 No big deal, it’s temporary.

 But then the holidays came, and the temperature dropped—a lot—and then came the snow, and ice.
 Crews can’t work in those conditions.

 I thought I’d get used to the rumble.
 Instead, I began dreaming of fireworks, nearly every night.